-This hearty, healthy vegan soup is made with quinoa, tender shiitake mushrooms and savory leeks.
+This hearty, healthy vegan quinoa soup is made with tender shiitake mushrooms and savory leeks.
+Great as a starter, or paired with some crusty bread as a light meal!

 I have a friend who prides himself on his uncanny ability to digest “anything and everything.”
 We recently got into a discussion about dietary restriction.
 He informed me that he believes this talent stems from the fact that he regularly eats “anything and everything,” regularly pushing his system to adapt so it can always handle said “anything and everything.”
 Then he got into a story about how he had an acquaintance visiting recently, to whom he served a bowl of chicken and stars soup.
 Apparently the soup didn’t agree with the acquaintance’s digestive system, much to my friend’s dismay and disbelief.